Transforming My Home: Warmer, Energy-Efficient Tips

 Windows and Doors

 Next, I tackled the windows, upgrading from single to double glazing through a reputable local supplier.
 This not only kept the house warmer but also enhanced its look.
-Draft-proofing the doors with sealing strips was effective but aesthetically displeasing.
+Draft-proofing the doors with sealing strips was effective, but aesthetically displeasing.
 They stopped the drafts but looked out of place on my front door.

 • What worked: Double glazing significantly improved heat retention.